11/6/2019

 Chief Financial Officer

-CJ on the mix of sub six versus millimeter wave within the 200 million.
-At this point, we're not disclosing a mix really, but the way to best think about it is what as Kushano mentioned earlier is by market.
-And so there are certain markets, US and then Japan and Korea next year, where millimeter wave would be required from an operator perspective.
-And so those markets would have more market.
+CJ, on the mix of sub-6 versus millimeter wave within the 200 million wave, At this point, we're not disclosing a mix, really.
+But the way to best think about it is what, as Kushana mentioned earlier, is by market.
+And so there are certain markets, U.S. and then Japan and Korea next year, where millimeter wave would be required from an operator perspective.
+And so those markets would have millimeter wave.
 So the best way to think about it is a mix of markets.
-Thank you very

 speaker